« Home

 Concerning our late elder...

-Harriet Nahanee’s Warrior spirit lives on today.
-However, she passed into the spirit world at the age of 72 after she was abused in a Kkkanadian prison system after she sacrificed her life to protect her land and sacred rights to it.
+Harriet Nahanee’s spirit lives on today.
+However, she passed into the spirit world at the age of 72 after she was abused in a Canadian prison system after she sacrificed her life to protect her land and sacred rights to it.
 This is her story through our eyes.

 Harriet was a Pacheedaht grandmother, Elder, and an Indigenous Warrior who had married into the Skwxwu7mesh (Squamish) Nation.
 She was one of the only Indigenous protesters protecting the Eagle Ridge Bluff site on Coast Salish Territory where people stayed to protect the site that was slated to be destroyed to expand the Sea to Sky Highway for the 2010 Olympics.